-Application Procedure for the Certificate in the didactic program in dietetics
+Application Procedure for the Certificate in the Didactic Program in Dietetics (D.P.D)

-Applicants are responsible for mailing the application materials (except academic transcripts, TOEFL scores, and recommendations) to the School for Health Studies.
+Applicants are responsible for mailing the application materials (except TOEFL scores, where required) to the School of Health Sciences.
 All documents submitted become the property of Simmons College and cannot be returned to the applicant.
 The packet includes:

 - 1. A completed application (the entire application is not required: carefully review the application for instructions), checklist, and Certification of Finances Form (for non-U.S. citizens only). - 2.
-A non-refundable \$50 application fee made payable to Simmons College.
+A non-refundable \$50 application fee made payable to Simmons College. - 3.
+Official academic transcripts from all undergraduate and graduate academic institutions attended whether or not a degree was awarded, and whenever courses were completed or if courses are not specific to the program for which you are applying or whether courses appear on another transcript.
+Applicants who are completing an undergraduate degree in the year of application must submit grades from the most recently completed academic term.